jgray49/sqtbot/README.md

 # sqtBot
 This project was primarily made to learn C++, API requests, and the Windows API.
 The main goal was to eliminate the need for user input and resemble human behaviors when it comes to in-game actions.
+Menu was created using Dear ImGui and DirectX11 and HTTP requests were made using the WinInet library.

 It's far from perfect, but it's a start.